Frequently Asked Questions

 Can I apply to the PA program before I graduate with my undergraduate degree?

 Yes.
-Potential candidates can apply to the OU DPAP in the year prior to graduation.
+Potential candidates can apply to the OHIO DPAP in the year prior to graduation.
 Candidates must have a conferred degree in May of the matriculation year.
 Candidates must complete and submit a “Verification of Intent to Graduate Form” to CASPA in the documents section of your application portal.
 The form and link can be found within your CASPA portal.

 What is the best undergraduate degree to get?

 Our program does not feel any particular degree best prepares a student for our program.
 Students can complete any major so long that the prerequisite courses are completed.
 Students accepted to our 2015 class had a wide variety of majors from Biomedical Sciences to Music.
 The following degrees were the most subscribed majors in our 2015 class: Biology, Health Sciences, Exercise Physiology and Psychology.

 Do you accept transfer credit for courses within the OHIO DPAP curriculum?

 No. Students must successfully complete all of the courses within the curriculum in the established sequence in order to meet degree requirements.

 Can I work while I am in the PA program?

-The PA curriculum is extremely rigorous and considered a 27 month, full time commitment.
-The OU DPAP strongly discourages students to continue employment during the program.
+The PA curriculum is extremely rigorous and considered a 27 month, full-time commitment.
+The OHIO DPAP strongly discourages students to continue employment during the program.
 Students who choose to work during the program put themselves at risk for poor academic performance.

 What types of experience will qualify as Direct Patient Care Experience?

 Clinical experiences will be evaluated on the quality of the experience.
 We do not require a minimum number of hours.
 Some examples of acceptable experiences are listed below.

 - Athletic Trainer